There’s nothing more exciting than the thought of cruising down the highway in the driver’s seat of your new car.

 Step 4: Take your prospects for a spin

 Bring along a checklist to evaluate the vehicle.
-Here are some good sources:
+For more, check Edmunds’ “How to Test-Drive a Car.”

 Step 5: Have the vehicle inspected

 Looking to buy used?
 Have the car inspected by a trusted mechanic before you buy.
-A good mechanic can spot problems that require costly repairs or affect the car’s safety systems.
+A good mechanic can spot problems that require costly repairs, or that impact the car’s safety systems.